LaunchPadLab/lp-utils/README.md

 Changes will be immediately compiled and available to the client application.

+*Warning:* Remember to unlink the library and use a real version before submitting a pull request for the client application.
+Forgetting to do so may cause you to push up code which works locally but breaks on the review app.

 ## Testing
 This library uses [Jest](https://facebook.github.io/jest/) for unit testing, run with `yarn run test`.